Medicaid Nurse Aide | BCTC

 After successful completion of the Nursing Assistant Course from either Bluegrass Community and Technical College or another training facility you may schedule to take the State Competency Evaluation.

-The State test consists of two parts: a written portion and a skills portion.
+The State test consists of two parts: a computer portion and a skills portion.
 You may take the test up to three times within one year of your training (class) completion date.
 If you do not pass it after the third time, you will have to retake a nursing assistant course.
 If you allow the completion date to be over the year before passing the test, you will also have to retake a nursing assistant course.

 How do I schedule a test?